Orphan Articles: The Dark Matter of Wikipedia: Related Work

 \xhdr{Spillover effect} Different recent studies have demonstrated a so-called spillover effect in Wikipedia~\cite{kummer2014spillovers,kummer2018attention,zhu2020content}.
 These are based on quasi-experiments suggesting a causal effect of newly added incoming links to the attention received by articles.
 For example, \cite{zhu2020content} compared a ``treatment'' group of articles edited through organized campaigns with a ``control'' group of articles that did not receive any edits, finding a significant increase in the number of pageviews for articles that were newly linked from the treated articles but that themselves were neither in the control or treatment group.
-Considering links to external webpages (in contrast to internal hyperlinks) in Wikipedia, \cite{piccardi2021value} described how a substantial fraction of readers use the encyclopedia as a gateway to the broader web.
-Neither of these studies investigated orphan articles specifically.
+However, none of the aforementioned studies investigated orphan articles specifically.

 \xhdr{Knowledge gaps and visibility} Wikipedia and its sister projects such as Wikimedia Commons, Wikidata, or Wiktionary, suffer from a wide range of knowledge gaps~\cite{redi2020taxonomy}.
 For example, the content gender gap refers to the fact that only 15–20\% of biography articles in Wikipedia are about women~\cite{konieczny2018gender}.
 This gap has been confirmed in countless studies also taking into account more nuanced metrics such as notability~\cite{tripodi2021ms} and has also been confirmed beyond content for the population of editors~\cite{hill2013wikipedia,ford2017anyone} and readers~\cite{johnson2021global}.
 One often overlooked aspect, however, has been raised about biases in the visibility of already existing content~\cite{beytia2022visibility}.
 Anecdotally, it has been reported that deletion of biography articles is more common if the subject is not yet mentioned on other Wikipedia articles~\cite{vitulli2018writing}.
 Several studies documented how articles about women are systematically less visible than articles about men using proxies such as PageRank centrality~\cite{wagner2015man,wagner2016women}.
 This is especially interesting in view of studies showing that organized campaigns are successful at adding content about women that would otherwise be missing, but are less successful at addressing structural biases that limit the visibility of women-focused content as addressing these biases directly is non-trivial~\cite{langrock2022gender}.
 Also, there is evidence that using existing tools for recommending links to support editors in addressing this problem could actually reinforce those biases~\cite{ferrara2022link}.